 Conclusion

 Operational risk management is an important part of running a safe and successful business.
 By taking the time to assess your risks and put in place measures to mitigate them, you can protect your company from potential financial losses and keep your employees and customers safe.
-Have you implemented operational risk management into your business?
+Have you implemented an operational risk management strategy into your business?
 If not, now is the time to start!